 Jennifer is a criminologist and sociologist whose research and writing centres on women, gender, and crime/law-breaking.
-She has used an array of research methods, including ethnography and interviews to understand women’s involvement in drug trafficking as mules and as street level drug dealers.
+She uses an array of approaches including narrative, ethnography and interviews to explore women’s involvement in the drug trade, and more recently in responding to street harassment.

 Fleetwood, J and Turner, J. 2017.
 The backpacker’s guide to the prison: penal tourism in Latin America.
 In: J. Z Wilson; S Hodgkinson; P Piché and K Walby, eds.
 The Palgrave Handbook of Prison Tourism.
 Basingstoke: Palgrave MacMillan, pp. 887-908.
 ISBN 978-1-137-56134-3

 Fleetwood, J. 2015.
 In search of respectability: narrative practice in a women’s prison in Quito, Ecuador.
 In: L Presser and S Sandberg, eds.
 Narrative Criminology: Understanding Stories of Crime.
 New York: New York University Press, pp. 42-68.
 ISBN 9781479823413

 Fleetwood, J and Torres, A. 2011.
 Mothers and Children of the International Drug War.
 In: D Barrett, ed.
 Children of the Drug War.
 London: idebate, pp. 127-141.
 ISBN 78-1-61770-018-7

 Fleetwood, J and Lea, John.
 2023.
 Not if – but how – to defund the police: Response to our critics.
 The Howard Journal of Crime and Justice, 62(2), pp. 283-285.
 ISSN 2059-1101

 Fleetwood, Jennifer and Leban, Lindsay.
 2023.
 Women’s Involvement in the Drug Trade: Revisiting the Emancipation Thesis in Global Perspective.
 Deviant Behavior, 44(2), pp. 238-258.
 ISSN 0163-9625